Commerce Court: Commerce Court North

 The first building, now known as Commerce Court North, was opened in 1931 as the headquarters of the Canadian Bank of Commerce, a precursor bank to the current main tenant.
 The Canadian Bank of Commerce head office (now Commerce Court North) was designed by the American bank specialists York and Sawyer with the notable Canadian firm Darling and Pearson as the local architects of record.
-Structural engineering was provided by Harkness and Hertzberg.
+Structural engineering was provided by Harkness and Hertzberg; the vault was designed by Frederick S. Holmes and built by J&J Taylor.
 At the time of its construction, the building was one of the most opulent corporate headquarters in Canada and featured a public observation deck (since closed to the public for safety and liability concerns).
 The building is protected under Part IV of the Ontario Heritage Act since 1991.

 The Art Deco-style building is made of limestone and features a one-ton chandelier with over 70 lights in the lobby.
 Along the roofline (32 stories up), are 4 bearded figures along each side of the building.
 Each head is 24 feet high, representing Courage, Observation, Foresight and Enterprise.